vEnhance/web.evanchen.cc/input/coaches.md

   So for the most part, you can jump right in to the combinatorics section.
-  You might not necessarily be able to solve all the problems, but you should be able to understand most of the solutions.
+  You might not necessarily be able to solve all the problems, but you should be able to understand most of the solutions, and improve your solving ability with practice.

 - Number theory is a little more involved, but not by that much.
   If you're comfortable working in $\mathbb Z/n\mathbb Z$